ds2-lab/ALPS/README.md

 ## Getting Started Instructions

-<font color=blue>For the artifact review, we recommend that reviewers to test in our dedicated deployment environment, iad-1, which features a bare-metal machine equipped with 56 CPUs and 256 MB of memory.</font>
+<font color=blue> For ATC'24 Artifact review, to save reviewers’ effort, we strongly recommend that reviewers use our dedicated development machine.
+We will provide support to ensure that reviewers have full access to the machine throughout the artifact review process.</font>

 [![DOI](https://zenodo.org/badge/798944569.svg)](https://zenodo.org/doi/10.5281/zenodo.11181953)